Nuuanu Park Place

 No analysis available

 The building is very likely concrete.
-MLS data is highly consistent at 15 of 18 listings showing construction_materials='CONCRE', while the public remarks do not specifically mention construction type but also do not raise any contradiction.
-This appears to be stable MLS information rather than a copy-paste feature claim.
+Historical MLS data is strongly consistent (16 of 19 listings) showing construction_materials='CONCRE', which is a high-confidence signal.
+None of the public remarks suggest a change in construction type, so this appears to be stable, repeated MLS information rather than a copy-paste anomaly.

 No analysis available